chasingtherain/what-to-watch/README.md

 ## About
 What to Watch is a single-page application that recommends popular TV shows and movies to users based on IMDB ratings.

-The app is an optimisation application modelled after a Campaign Budget Optimiser (CBO).
-A CBO takes in a series of inputs and a numerical constraint to output a single return.
-The inputs are passed through a conditional control statement algorithm at each stage.
-The structure of the input is best represented as a decision tree.

 ### Tech Stack

 1. React